+- The trust invests in securities issued by small-capitalization and midcapitalization companies.
 These securities customarily involve more investment risk than securities of large-capitalization companies.
-Small-capitalization and midcapitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments.

-- Share prices or dividend rates on the securities in the trust may decline during the life of the trust.
-There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time. - The trust may be susceptible to potential risks through breaches in cybersecurity.
+Smallcapitalization and mid-capitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments. - Share prices or dividend rates on the securities in the trust may decline during the life of the trust.
+There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time. - The sponsor does not actively manage the portfolio.
+The trust will generally hold, and may, when creating additional units, continue to buy, the same securities even though a security's outlook, market value or yield may have changed. - Inflation may lead to a decrease in the value of assets or income from investments. - The trust may be susceptible to potential risks through breaches in cybersecurity.
 A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
-Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
-In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches. - The trust is subject to risks arising from various operational factors and their service providers.
+Such events could cause the sponsor of the trust to

+- incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
+In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct. cybersecurity breaches. - The trust is subject to risks arising from various operational factors and their service providers.
 Operational factors include, but not limited to, human error, processing and communication errors, errors of the trust's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
 Additionally, the trust may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with the trust.
-Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.
+Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks. - Unitholders may be subject to a financial asset reporting risk.
+Depending upon the size of a unitholder's investment in the trust and the unitholder's other investments. a unitholder may have an obligation to report holdings of non-U.S. financial assets.
+Each unitholder should consult their own financial and legal advisors as to whether such reporting obligations apply to them.